-Belton’s head gardener, Jon, has worked from historic plans, photos and paintings to recreate the deep herbaceous borders running through the centre of the Italian Garden.
-The borders will bring added colour and interest over the summer months.
+Over the past five years, Belton’s garden team have worked from historic plans, photos and paintings to recreate the deep herbaceous borders running through the centre of the Italian Garden.
+The borders add colour and interest over the summer months.

 In July, blue agapanthus makes a striking display in front of the Orangery.
 While deep red ‘Bishop of Llandaff’ dahlias also look superb with their ruffled petals catching the sunlight.

 Works to restore features of the Italian Garden as they appeared in the late 1820s are ongoing.

 Overlooking the Italian Garden, this protective environment is home to a collection of lush foliage and exotic blooms.
 Californian and Kentia Palms add texture and height.
 Pelargoniums frame a tranquil pool, serenely overlooked by Belton’s bather statue.

 Designed by Jeffry Wyatville in 1810 and built in 1820, Belton’s orangery was built around a cast iron sub-frame, making it the first garden building of its type in England.

 In the walled garden behind the Orangery, old-fashioned sweet peas, a rainbow of hollyhocks and fragrant roses are a delight.